Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 Seizures may be controlled with anti-epileptic drugs.

+Treatment options vary for cavernous malformations.
 Surgery may be necessary to remove a cerebral cavernous malformation that is causing symptoms or that suffered multiple bleedings.

 Cerebral cavernous malformations can be diagnosed by imaging studies such as CT and MRI scans.